terrorizer1980/litmus/Overview-of-Litmus.md

 <a name="agent"/>

-## Installing the Puppet Agent
+### Installing a Puppet agent

-Installing the agent on the provisioned targets is accomplished by using the [Puppet Agent module](https://github.com/puppetlabs/puppetlabs-puppet_agent).
-Using the tasks in this module we can install different versions of the Puppet Agent on many different OSes.
-This command can install the agent on a single target or on all targets in the inventory file.
-Agents are installed in parallel when running against multiple targets.
+Install an agent on the provisioned targets using the [Puppet Agent module](https://github.com/puppetlabs/puppetlabs-puppet_agent).
+The tasks in this module allow you to install different versions of the Puppet agent, on  different OSes.

+Use the following command to install an agent on a single target or on all the targets in the inventory file.
+Note that agents are installed in parallel when running against multiple targets.

-The sample commands below illustrate how to install the Puppet Agent on targets.
+Install an agent on a target using the following commands:

 ```
+# Install the latest Puppet agent on a specific target
+pdk bundle exec rake 'litmus:install_agent[gn55owqktvej9fp.delivery.puppetlabs.net]'

-# Installs the latest Puppet Agent on all targets
+# Install the latest Puppet agent on all targets
 pdk bundle exec rake "litmus:install_agent"

-# Installs Puppet 5 on all targets
+# Install Puppet 5 on all targets
 pdk bundle exec rake 'litmus:install_agent[puppet5]'

-# Install the latest Puppet Agent on a specific target
-pdk bundle exec rake 'litmus:install_agent[gn55owqktvej9fp.delivery.puppetlabs.net]'
 ```

 <a name="module"/>

-## Installing the module under test
+### Installing a module

-The module under test is installed on the target by Litmus using the PDK.
-You can specify a single target or run against all targets in the inventory file.
-Modules are installed in parallel when running against multiple targets.

-The command below illustrate how to install your module under test on targets.
+Using PDK and Bolt, the `rake litmus:install_module` command builds and installs a module on the target.

+For example:

 ```
 pdk bundle exec rake "litmus:install_module"
 ```

 <a name="test"/>

-## Running Tests
+### Running tests

-There are several options when it comes to running your tests at this point.
-Litmus primarily uses [serverspec](https://serverspec.org/) though other testing tools can be used.
+There are several options for running tests.
+Litmus primarily uses [serverspec](https://serverspec.org/), though you can use other testing tools.

-It is possible to:
+When running tests with Litmus, you can:
-* run all tests against a single target;
+* Run all tests against a single target.
-* run all tests against all targets in parallel; or
+* Run all tests against all targets in parallel.
-* run a single test against a single target.
+* Run a single test against a single target.

-The example below shows how to run all tests against a single target:
+An example running all tests against a single target:

 ```
 # On Linux/MacOS: